About

 Bishop Sigeric of Canterbury first made the journey to Rome in 990 AD to receive honors from the Pope.
 He kept details of his travels in a book, with pictures and maps of the route, which became the pilgrimage route of today, more or less.

-The route contains lots of interesting cities, from the Roman stronghold of Aosta, with some great ruins to visit, to Ivrea, known for its orange-throwing carnevale, Vercelli for its rice (and the frogs who have a symbiotic relationship with it), Luni, for which the Lunigiana gets its name (there are ruins to visit) and other compelling destinations like San Gimigiano and its towers and Siena with its Palio.
+The route contains lots of interesting cities, from the Roman stronghold of Aosta, with some great ruins to visit, to Ivrea, known for its orange-throwing carnevale, Vercelli for its rice (and the frogs who have a symbiotic relationship with it), Ancient Luni, for which the Lunigiana gets its name (there are over 160 castle and castle ruins to visit) and other compelling destinations like San Gimigiano and its towers and Siena with its Palio.
+As you approach Rome, you can stop at one of my favorite cities with a huge medieval core, Viterbo.
 It's a great route to trek today.

-Some of the destinations on the Via Francigena trail of Northern Italy have information you can find by dragging your mouse cursor over the destination name and clicking.
+Some of the destinations on the Via Francigena trail of Northern Italy have information you can find by clicking or tapping on most of the town names on the map.

-Rome Travel Guide Siena Travel Guide San Gimignano Pictures Massa Pictures Pavia Travel Guide Ivrea Carnevale History Aosta Travel Guide
+map of the via francigena in italy Rome Travel Guide Siena Travel Guide San Gimignano Travel Guide Massa marble quarries Pavia Ivrea Carnevale History Aosta Travel Guide

 Via Francigena - Associazione Europea: Mostly in Italian, but you can download maps of the stages of the walk.